factorhouse/hsx/README.md

 ### Challenges with Reagent

-* **React 19 Compatibility**: Reagent's rendering model [does not play nice](https://github.com/reagent-project/reagent/issues/597#issuecomment-1908054952) with current React versions
+* **React 19 Compatibility**: Reagent's rendering model [does not play nice](https://github.com/reagent-project/reagent/issues/597#issuecomment-1908054952) with current React versions.
 * **Technical Debt**: Continuing to depend on Reagent introduces maintenance challenges.
 Reagent depends on a version of React that is over three years old.
 Most of the React ecosystem is starting require React 18 at a minimum.

 ## Usage

 Using HSX is straightforward.
 The entire library is only about 300 lines of ClojureScript (with comments).
-HSX is designed to be as close to plain React as possible while retaining the expressive power of Hiccup.
+HSX is designed to be as close to plain React as possible while retaining the expressive power of Hiccup and Clojure data structures.

 HSX exposes two primary functions: